julelang/manual/src/std/encoding-json.md

 	If smart pointer is nil, encode as null JSON value.
 	Otherwise, will encode dereferenced value.
 ```
-Encode cannot represent cyclic data structures and does not handle them\.
-Passing cyclic structures for encoding will result in an cycle at runtime\.
-Too many nested types are not specifically checked and may cause too many recursive function calls, resulting in a crash at runtime\.
-As a result of the tests, it is recommended that a data type can carry a maximum of 256 nested data\.
+Encode cannot handle cyclic data structures and will enforce a strict nesting limit\.
+Passing cyclic structures or data exceeding 256 nested levels will throw an error to prevent recursive call stack overflow and system crashes\.

 Supported trait implementations by higher\-to\-lower precedence \(having methods without implementing the trait is valid\):<br>
 ```